 Today’s post comes from our long-time partner, Sheila at To Love, Honor, and Vacuum and was written by Ketsia Gutsave, from the blog Pure Couples.
 Ketsia is a new voice in the marriage blogging world and worth checking out.
-If you enjoy her post today make sure to check out more of her work.
+If you benefit from her post today about how her marriage almost ended, make sure to check out more of her work.

 They say the first year of marriage is like a honeymoon, but that wasn’t the case for my husband and me.